Instrument Soundtrack

-Instrument Soundtrack is a 1999 soundtrack album by American post-hardcore band Fugazi.
-It serves as the score for Jem Cohen’s documentary film Instrument, which follows the band.
+Instrument Soundtrack is a 1999 (mostly instrumental) soundtrack album by the American post-hardcore band Fugazi.
+It serves as the score for Jem Cohen's documentary film Instrument (1999), which follows the band.

 Background

-It is a mainly instrumental soundtrack for Instrument, the documentary film about the band produced by the band and filmmaker Jem Cohen.

-The soundtrack mostly consists of previously unreleased songs and studio outtakes culled from Fugazi's history to that point, as well as seven demo versions of songs from their proper albums (six from 1998's End Hits and one from 1993's In on the Kill Taker).

-Of particular note is the song "I'm So Tired", a piano ballad played and sung by Ian MacKaye, which is a significant departure from Fugazi's usual post-hardcore sound.
+Instrument Soundtrack is the soundtrack album to Instrument, a 1999 documentary film about Fugazi directed by Jem Cohen.
+It consists of various instrumental tracks, demo recordings, and "studio outtakes".
+"I'm So Tired", a piano ballad played and sung by Ian MacKaye, was performed on a piano that "just happened to be" in the recording space where the group was working on Red Medicine (1995).

-"Shaken All Over" features the bassline of Johnny Kidd & the Pirates' "Shakin' All Over", as well as MacKaye briefly singing the chorus line with heavy dub echo.

-The riff from "Lusty Scripps" was played in Fugazi's final live show, in the break between the main set and the encore.

 Covers

 "I'm So Tired" has been covered by Fog Lake, Gengahr, Jennylee, Lala Lala, Ultimate Painting, and Eddie Vedder.
 The song was also covered by Kiki and Herb in their 2016 cabaret show Kiki & Herb: Seeking Asylum! at Joe's Pub.
+"Slo Crostic" was covered by They Are Gutting a Body of Water on their 2025 studio album Lotto.